-Many people get a lump sum at some point in life – perhaps you’ve inherited a windfall, received a bonus at work or have a tax-free sum from your pension.
-So how can you put it to good use?
+What are lump sum investments?
+Many people get a lump sum at some point in life, such as receiving a bonus at work or having a tax-free sum from their pension.
+So how can people put it to good use?

 Bank savings account

-Traditional demand-deposit savings accounts offer liquidity and ease of access but pay low interest rates, and they may also include various fees for handling the account.
-You can withdraw any or all of the funds in a demand-deposit account at any time without penalty or prior notice required.
-However, they should generally only be used for funds you may need to access at any time, such as your emergency fund, and this is why:
+Traditional demand-deposit savings accounts offer liquidity and ease of access but pay low-interest rates, and they may also include various fees for handling the account.
+You can withdraw any or all of the funds in a demand deposit account at any time without penalty or prior notice required.
+However, they should generally only be used for funds you may need to access at any time, such as your emergency fund.

-A well-known, high street bank here in the UAE offers a nominal interest rate of 0.25% p.a. on its standard savings account.
-With inflation at 1.94% this year (2019), the real interest rate will be negative 1.69%.
 The same bank offers a fixed-deposit savings account, with a top nominal interest rate of 2.05% over 60 months.
-Even this product will barely keep you up with inflation, while tying up your capital.
+Even this product will barely keep you up with inflation while tying up your capital.

 Stocks and bonds

-Fixed-income, fixed-tenure bonds generally pay you income at a specified rate on specific dates during the term of the bonds and, subject to risks set out in the relevant bond prospectus, the face value of the bonds is repaid on maturity.
-They’re considered low risk, but generally offer lower returns and aren’t the best way to maximize return on capital in the short or medium term.
+Fixed-income investments, fixed-tenure bonds generally pay you income at a specified rate on specific dates during the term of the bonds and, subject to risks set out in the relevant bond prospectus, the face value of the bonds is repaid on maturity.
+They’re considered low risk, but generally offer lower returns and aren’t the best way to maximise return on capital in the short or medium term.

 Stocks, on the other hand, can be a mixed bag.
-We all know the stock market is volatile, but generally the people who lose out big are those trying to speculate.
-However, there are quality stocks and dividend reinvestment programs (DRIPs), which deliver good returns and absolutely belong in an investment portfolio.
-Picking individual stocks requires a lot of research and keeping a keen eye on the micro and macro economic factors affecting those stocks.
+We all know the stock market is volatile, but generally, the people who lose out big are those trying to speculate.
+However, there are quality stocks and dividend reinvestment programmes (DRIPs), which deliver good returns and absolutely belong in an investment portfolio.
+Picking individual stocks requires a lot of research and keeping a keen eye on the micro and macroeconomic factors affecting those stocks.
 Playing the stock market isn’t beyond our capability, but it is often beyond our capacity as it simply requires more effort than many of us have time for.

 Determining your lump sum strategy

 Research from Vanguard shows that investors would do best by immediately investing a lump sum.
 The simple explanation is that markets tend to go up roughly three out of every four years.
 Vanguard looked at a 60/40 stock/bond portfolio in the US, UK and Australia.
 It compared the performance of an immediate lump sum investment over a year against 12 monthly purchases spaced out over the course of a year.
-The lump sum beat dollar-cost averaging about two-thirds of the time and by an average of 1.5 percent to 2.4 percent, depending on the country.
+The lump sum beat dollar cost averaging about two-thirds of the time and by an average of 1.5% to 2.45%, depending on the country.
 The results were even more pronounced for longer time horizons.

 Investing all of your money at the same time is advantageous because: